Millville Public Schools: Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
-As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
+As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election; there is one representative from Commercial Township and one from Lawrence Township, who represent those communities about issues related to their sending relationship at the high school.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

-Student body

-In 2008 the district had about 6,400 students, including 60 high school students from Woodbine.
-In 2013 the district had a total of 1,900 students at the high school level, with its high school facilities being overcrowded.